 Service Fee Regulations

 TechNet opposes regulations that aim to cap or otherwise control technology companies’ ability to price their own goods and services in line with their business models and consistent with freedom of contract principles.
 Technology companies’ fees enable them to provide essential services and may need to vary between trips and markets or different product offerings.
 They cover a range of services that promote safety and reliability, including the cost of building and maintaining technology interfaces, insurance, payment facilitation fees, technical assistance, security, onboarding and background checks for gig economy workers, marketing, and customer support, among other things.
-Specifically for the gig economy, regulating companies’ service fees does not protect gig economy worker earnings or consumer affordability, rather it does the opposite, creating pressure to move costs like insurance and credit card processing fees onto consumers, thereby decreasing sales volume and adversely affecting worker pay.
+Specifically for the gig economy, regulating companies’ service fees or mandating reporting requirements does not protect gig economy worker earnings or consumer affordability, rather it does the opposite, creating pressure to move costs like insurance and credit card processing fees onto consumers, thereby decreasing sales volume and adversely affecting worker pay.
 Further, regulating companies’ service fees risks negatively impacting the level, pricing, and quality of the services provided.

 Access to Talent

 The modern workforce requires a flexible employment environment that allows workers to find opportunities that match their skills, interests, and availability.
 TechNet opposes efforts to eliminate or restrict this flexibility, including restrictions on remote and hybrid work, restrictions on the use of independent contractor and consultant classifications, inflexible overtime rules, and indiscriminate expansion of collective bargaining rules.
-TechNet supports efforts to develop new avenues and “safe-harbors” that empower companies to voluntarily provide new protections and benefits to workers where appropriate without impacting classification outcomes.
+TechNet supports efforts to develop new avenues and safe harbors that empower companies to voluntarily provide new protections and benefits to workers where appropriate without impacting classification outcomes.

 Sharing Economy

-The sharing economy is creating new jobs and income opportunities in every corner of the country, allowing people to work independently and on discretionary schedules, use their personal property and skills to generate income, help them expand their businesses, and provide for themselves and their families.
+The sharing economy is creating income opportunities in every corner of the country, allowing people to work independently and on discretionary schedules, use their personal property and skills to generate income, help them expand their businesses, and provide for themselves and their families.
 Policymakers should ensure that efforts to regulate the sharing economy protect innovation and individual empowerment, are not overly burdensome, and recognize the unique nature of the sharing economy when compared to traditional providers.

 Portable Benefits

 The composition of the U.S. workforce is changing as new technologies have provided low-barrier access to flexible, independent work.
 This type of work allows individuals and families in need of supplemental income, including during periods of unemployment or underemployment, to access work on demand.
-Over time, in large part due to the availability of the gig and sharing economies, the independent workforce has grown to serve as an important source of earnings for millions of Americans.
+Over time, in large part due to the availability of the gig and sharing economies, the independent workforce has grown to serve as an important source of supplemental earnings for millions of Americans.

 Many in the modern, independent workforce find they get better financial returns on their skills than similar groups in the traditional workforce.
 Perhaps the biggest benefit to this new workforce is the flexibility that self-employment, independent contracting, and freelancing provide, which allows the independent workforce to balance work, family, and leisure activities differently than in a traditional employment relationship.